george-botros/george-botros/README.md

-### Founder and President of Appccessibility Shox.
+### Co-Founder and President of Appccessibility Shox.

 <!--
 **george-botros/george-botros** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.